LarsBesselmann/WCA-EJA-GettingStarted/README.md

 ## Notices and disclaimers
 <details>
+<summary>© 2025 International Business Machines Corporation.
+No part of this document may be reproduced or transmitted in any form without written permission from IBM.</summary>

 © 2025 International Business Machines Corporation.
 No part of this document may be reproduced or transmitted in any form without written permission from IBM.